I'm still looking for the well, and I've misplaced some pages of the Q sheet.

 They really want to talk about it.

-But don't you do the same thing with your memberships trying to get out the vote and get out support by telling them what what you see happening and trying to get them to go out to some of these same events?
+But don't you do the same thing with your memberships trying to get out the vote and get out support by telling them what you see happening and trying to get them to go out to some of these same events?

-We try to give them the facts.
+We tried to give them the facts.

 There's a lot of difference.

-We give them the facts and urge them to go exercise their democratic right.
+We give them the facts and urge them to go exercise their Democratic right.

-Trumpka also said that I've got the story in one of my stacks, and I'm having trouble finding it.
+Trumka also said that I've got the story in one of my stacks, and I'm having trouble finding it.

-If you tax only the people who can be taxed, the people that have enough money, eventually you're you you're you're you're gonna take everything they've got, there's nobody left to tax.
+If you tax only the people who can be taxed, the people that have enough money, eventually you're going to take everything they've got.

-But beside that's a minor point.
+But besides, that's a minor point.

-These guys, you've got the Teamsters, the AFL CIO, and you've got the SEIU within 24 hours of each other, warning Democrats, from blue dogs to Democrats in the Senate that if you like walking, you listen to us.
+These guys, you've got the Teamsters, the AFL-CIO, and you've got the SEIU within 24 hours of each other, warning Democrats from blue dogs to Democrats in the Senate.

-And we're back, Rush Limbaugh.
+And we're back, Rush Limboy.

 This is the EIB Network, as usual, talent on loan from God.